Peer Advisor Program

 Be a Peer Advisor

-- Contacting advisees over the summer to introduce themselves and answer questions
+1. Contacting advisees over the summer to assist and reassure them as they register for classes

-- Working closely with the dean’s office and faculty advisors during New Student Orientation
+2. Working closely with the CAS Dean’s Office and faculty advisors during New Student Orientation and the Fall 2024 add/drop period

 If you have any questions about the program, please contact Assistant Dean Stefan Zimmers.